WEID-Consortium/weid.info/weid2026_specification.md

 For example: The OID `2.999` will become `urn:x-weid:O-2-RR-?`.

-To get an OID in accordance with Recommendation ITU-T X.600 assigned, you need to find a Registration Authority that assigns you an OID.
-You can obtain an OID as WEID and manage your own arc, e.g. by:
+To receive an OID in accordance with Recommendation ITU-T X.600, you need to find a Registration Authority that assigns you an OID.
+You can obtain an OID as WEID and manage your own arc, e.g., by:

 *   [Free OID by Viathinksoft](https://hosted.oidplus.com/viathinksoft/?goto=oidplus%3Acom.viathinksoft.freeoid)
 *   [Public OID by Frdlweb](https://registry.frdl.de/?goto=oidplus%3Acom.viathinksoft.freeoid)